NBISweden/TransposonPSI/README.md

 TransposonPSI involves a PSI-blast search of a protein or nucleotide sequence against a set of profiles of proteins corresponding to major clades/families of transposon Open Reading Frames.

-**Note** This repo is created for ease of creating a conda package for TransposonPSI
+<p style='color:red'>**Note:** This repo is created just for ease of creating a conda package for TransposonPSI, please refer to the original site at</p> http://transposonpsi.sourceforge.net/
+<p style='color:red'> if you have any questions.  </p>

 This is most useful to:
 -identify proteins with similarities to known families of transposon ORFs.